-On May 11, 2016, the Company received the Golden Arrow Project Plan of Operations Approval from the US Bureau of Land Management for the State of Nevada.
-The Plan of Operations allows for drilling of up to 240,000 feet (approximately 73,000 metres) over a ten year period.
-The Company is required to increase the reclamation bond on Golden Arrow to US\$94,011 upon commencement of exploration.
-In addition, the Company was granted a 10 year right of way to access the Golden Arrow property.
-The Company paid US\$4,262 to prepay the right of way for the entire 10-year term which begins in July 2016 and carries through to June 2025.
-The Company is amortizing the right of way on a straight-line basis over the ten year term, expensed as exploration and evaluation costs.
+The Company has posted a reclamation bond of US\$20,185 on the Golden Arrow property.
+The Plan of Operations required an increase in the reclamation bond to US\$94,011 upon commencement of exploration.
+The Company has applied to the Bureau of Land Management for a refund of the Golden Arrow bond and Emgold Mining Corporation will be responsible for all future bonding on the property.

+The Company was granted a 10 year right of way to access the Golden Arrow property.
+The Company paid US\$4,262 to prepay the right of way for the entire 10-year term which began July 2016 and carries through to June 2025.
+The Company has amortized the right of way on a straight-line basis over the ten-year term, expensed as exploration and evaluation costs.
+The Company expects to be reimbursed by Emgold for the remaining term of the right of way.